uwctri/SchedulingCalendar/readme.md

 ## Missing Features

+* Idea: Have everything return "label" and "value" so that things can share the same select building code.

+* Setting to default the scheduled location to a static value or subject's assigned location
+* Add a notes option to the sched popup
+* Remove all future data for withdrawn subject
+* Right click to edit/delete an appointment

 * Do we need a quick way to filter only availaiblity of the current provider?
 * Sort out what the location json should look, update the API.
 Should location actually be on project settings?
-* Filter all dropdowns (searchbar too) for Provider, Visit, Subject, Location
+* Filter all dropdowns for Provider(done) , Visit(Sched pop), Subject(both pops, bar), Location(both pops, bar)
-* Full Scheduling workflow
-* Setting to default the scheduled location to a static value or subject's assigned location
-* Popup for scheduling an event
 * Right side subject summary
-* Remove all future data for withdrawn subject
 * ICS Export calendar (with optional cron for backups) (with config for extra data)
 * Right click on "my cal" event to go to the correct project